 Construction Documentation Tracker

 Construction projects often require a significant amount of documentation be tracked throughout the project duration.
-From plans and specifications to inspection reports and weekly progress schedules, keeping these details organized could help expedite the project closeout process.
+From plans and specifications to inspection reports and weekly progress schedules, keeping these details organized could help expedite the project closeout and delivery process.
 Using a construction documentation tracker template will ensure that you request and receive all required documentation, and enable you to quickly locate items when needed.

 Daily/Weekly Inspection Report